 The Research Service can search a range of historical documents and local studies collections for names, properties, or topics on your behalf that are held at Surrey History Centre.

 Most of the records we hold can be freely consulted in our searchroom.
 However some records are subject to access restrictions because they contain potentially sensitive information.
 We will check such records before releasing the information and may need to exempt from disclosure some or all of the information requested because of its sensitive nature.
 In these cases you will be informed of the reason.
 Because some requests for potentially sensitive information require lengthy searches of un-indexed and unstructured records, which have survived incompletely (such as school and hospital records), we may charge a fee to carry out the research necessary to tell you whether or not we hold specific information.
-For more information please see Further information about some classes of records subject to access restrictions.
 We also charge for copies of documents - please see Surrey History Centre table of fees.

 It is worth checking which records we hold before commissioning a search, by consulting our Research Guides or viewing our catalogues by going to Search for archives or books at Surrey History Centre.